VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/units.md

 ### An example problem

 Imagine that you are creating an embedded device that will be powered by USB.
-You decide to use an Arduino to start, because it's easy to program, but also it's relavitely low power.
+You decide to use an Arduino to start, because it's easy to program, but also it's relatively low power.

 Still, you know it's low power because it does not have a very fast CPU.
 Perhaps a bigger board would be better.
 How does the power it draws compare to the power you have available?